MathieuSylvestre/Insight/README.md

 ##  Installation

-If you have `conda` installed, then create a new virtual environment (using python 3.6+, compatibility issue were not tested for in lower versions) and activate the virtual environment:
+If you have `conda` installed, then create a new virtual environment (using python 3.6+, compatibility issues were not tested for in lower versions) and activate the virtual environment:
 ```
 conda create -n bloomcast python=3.6
 conda activate bloomcast